The Raleigh Cigarette Program: Changes in sponsor and move to CBS

-By 1948, costs for the show had gotten little too high for Raleigh cigarettes.
+By 1948, costs for the show had gotten a little too high for Raleigh cigarettes.
 Sponsorship changed over from Brown & Williamson's Raleigh cigarettes to Procter & Gamble's Tide laundry detergent which had only been formed two years earlier, and the title of the program was changed to The Red Skelton Show.
 With the change of sponsor came a change in timeslot as the program moved to Friday nights at 9:30.

 By 1949, William S. Paley, the then president and founder of CBS, had acquired several major talents from NBC in what is now known as the infamous "talent raids".
 Several of those "talents" included Amos 'n' Andy, Edgar Bergen and Charlie McCarthy, Burns and Allen and Jack Benny.
 In 1949, Red Skelton and his radio gang became a part of the growing list of acquisitions.

 The last episode of The Red Skelton Show on NBC was broadcast on May 20, 1949.
 On October 2, 1949, CBS revamped the program.
 Most of the old cast from The Red Skelton Show moved with Skelton to CBS.
 Actor Dick Ryan and actress Martha Wentworth joined the cast.
 Wentworth, who had worked with fellow cast member Verna Felton on the radio program The Cinnamon Bear in 1937, portrayed the role of Polly the Panhandler.
 Skelton also introduced the character of San Fernando Red, a windy politician, among with several other characters on CBS.

 CBS placed the program at 8:30 on Sunday nights.
 Tide continued to sponsor the series until about mid-1951 when Norge appliances picked up the tab for the program.
 The last broadcast for CBS aired on June 25, 1952.